 Thus, the Holy Spirit's work today can be found by how people are led to the Spirit's sender, Jesus.
 Whatever miracles, signs, wonders and manifestations the Spirit does are done to honor Christ, and they have their root value in how they help make the community which spreads Christ's good news stronger and truer.
-Miracles can and do happen.
-Always have and always will, in places where the Church is on the move.
-Gifts of all kinds are still being given, and will be until the Kingdom comes and the task is complete.
+Miracles and unexpected joys can and do happen, in places where the Church is on the move.
+Gifts of all kinds and surprising outbreaks of power are still being given, and will keep being given until the Kingdom comes and the task is complete.
 God has neither gone deaf nor fallen silent.
 Indeed, at times God chooses to shout over the clatter, so the deaf of mind have no excuses.

 There are some other core spiritual truths to bear in mind as you explore matters of the faith, here and anywhere else.

 If you seek fireworks and thrills, you get entertained.
 If you seek Christ, you get changed, and that can be thrilling.

 The fact that a leader makes you feel good does not mean the leader is being led by the Spirit.
 There are other spirits which can do that, too.